Communities

 You like msh210 are making a reductio ad absurdum argument.
 But then we get nothing.
 We have categories.
 Let's use them.
 Let's use them judiciously and not be so afraid of them that we don't ever gain from them.
 Separating out Hebrew serves a purpose too: it allows for maintaining a different set of scope rules.

-user8078‭ wrote almost 4 years ago · edited almost 4 years ago
+user8078‭ wrote over 4 years ago · edited over 4 years ago

 @AA "Product recommendations, at least for products used in the practice of Judaism, are already fine in regular QA."
 Why?
 Because they were fine in Mi Yodeya?
 A priori, there is no reason to distinguish.
 "You...are making a reductio ad absurdum argument.
 But then we get nothing."
 No, we get the exact same thing, except for a division that I consider arbitrary.